bbgit/bbgit.github.io/README.md

-### Conditions as of February 24, 2025 at 2:47:35 PM CST
+### Conditions as of February 24, 2025 at 2:52:55 PM CST

 Temperature: 62.70 &deg;F

 Feels like: 62.70 &deg;F

-Humidity: 32%
+Humidity: 31%

-Wind Direction: WNW
+Wind Direction: SE

 Windspeed: 0.0 mph